yoavz/beatbox/README.md

 #### Todo

+1. Track user sessions, be able to display "n users collaborating"
-1. Chat
+2. Chat
-2. More and better instruments
+3. More and better instruments
-3. Proper redesign
+4. Proper redesign

 #### Technologies